-The Network's Allies Representative, Emma Flight, produced training materials for staff on being a LGBTQ+ Ally, and delivered a live training session on Zoom in September, which was introduced by the Vice-Chancellor.
+Representatives of the Network's Allies produced training materials for staff on being a LGBTQ+ Ally, and delivered a live training session on Zoom in September 2020, which was introduced by the Vice-Chancellor.
 The training is also currently available on the UR Pride Network webpages.